-The only valid terminal type for the master console is pewindow-type selections..
+The only valid terminal type for the master console is powindow-type selections...

-More on these terminal types can be found in the ICTERM Chapter, starting on page 163.
+More on these terminal types can be found in the ICTERM Chapter, starting on page 173.

 ICLINES should be set to the line at which the terminal will scroll the screen when a line-feed (<lf>) is sent.
 (Line-feed and newline are the same.)